‘DWTS’ Cast 2017: See The First Official Photos For Season 24

 Chris Kattan and Witney Carson

 The 46-year-old actor is perhaps best known for his role on Saturday Night Live.
 Some of his best films include A Night at the Roxbury and Undercover Brother.
-Although he’s taking a short break from acting to compete on Dancing With The Stars, Chris Kattan has two films slated for release in 2017.
+Although he’s taking a short break from acting to compete on Dancing with the Stars, Chris Kattan has two films slated for release in 2017.

 Erika Girardi and Gleb Savchenko

-The Real Housewives Of Beverly Hills star will be heating up the dance floor with the same partner that her pal Lisa Vanderpump was paired with when she was on the show.
+The Real Housewives of Beverly Hills star will be heating up the dance floor with the same partner that her pal Lisa Vanderpump was paired with when she was on the show.
 Many feel that Erika has a bit of an edge as her alter-ego, Erika Jayne, is a singer and a dancer.
 Although it isn’t ballroom, Erika can definitely keep a beat.

 Normani Kordei and Val Chmerkovskiy